-- The logistics team carried out a supervisory visit along the southern axis (Antsirabe Ambusitra Fianarantsoa) to assess logistics needs at regional and district levels. - The logistics team recruited and deployed 15 hygienists to various treatment centres and hospitals in Tana. - The Logistics Committee is conducting regular meetings to improve supply management chain. - UNICEF donated 23 tents, 50 beds, 150 adult body bags, 64 children's mortuary bags, 300 boxes of 100 pairs of gloves, 12 000 surgical masks, 400 masks, and three inter-agency emergency health kits. - A total of 1.2 million doses of antibiotics donated by WHO have been delivered to the national authorities in the country. - USAID has donated 18 000 respirator masks, 100 000 simple masks and 10 vehicles to support operations of the Department of Public Health.
+- The Logistics Committee is conducting regular meetings to improve supply management chain. - UNICEF donated 23 tents, 50 beds, 150 adult body bags, 64 children's mortuary bags, 300 boxes of 100 pairs of gloves, 12 000 surgical masks, 400 masks, and three inter-agency emergency health kits. - A total of 1.2 million doses of antibiotics donated by WHO have been delivered to the national authorities in the country. - USAID has donated 18 000 respirator masks, 100 000 simple masks and 10 vehicles to support operations of the Department of Public Health.

-Resources mobilization
+Resource mobilization

 - The joint response plan between the Government of Madagascar and its partners has been adjusted to US\$ 9.5 million, in view of the multisectoral response to the urban plague outbreak.
-As of 19 October 2017, only 26% of the US\$ 9.5 million joint response plan budget has been funded. - To date, WHO has provided US\$ 1.5 million, UNICEF US\$ 500 000, the International Federation of the Red Cross US\$ 250 000, UNDP US\$ 300 000, and UNFPA US\$ 331 000.
+As of 19 October 2017, only 26% of the US\$ 9.5 million joint response plan budget had been funded. - To date, WHO has provided US\$ 1.5 million, UNICEF US\$ 500 000, the International Federation of the Red Cross US\$ 250 000, UNDP US\$ 300 000, and UNFPA US\$ 331 000.
 In addition, other organizations have provided assistance in kind: China has provided medicines worth US\$ 200 000.
-The funds received to date, have been largely consumed. - Ontributions from the private sector are increasing: the Oilers Group donated US\$ 16 000, Canal+ offered free message broadcasting, DHL offered storage facilities, and Ambatovy, the Orange Solidarity of Madagascar Foundation and the BFV Bank Société Générale have donated personal protective equipment (PPE).
+The funds received to date, have been largely consumed. - Ontributions from the private sector are increasing: the Oilers Group donated US\$ 16 000, Canal+ offered free message broadcasting, DHL offered storage facilities, and Ambatovy, the Orange Solidarity of Madagascar Foundation and the BFV Bank Société Générale have donated personal protective equipment (PPE). - The IFRC Malagasy Red Cross has contributed over CHF 2 million to date.